 Trade Tolerance Bands

-Autopilot uses preprogrammed trade tolerance bands to determine how many shares to buy and sell.
-After you have selected a model to target, Autopilot uses the following rules to generate trades:
+Nitrogen uses preprogrammed trade tolerance bands to determine how many shares to buy and sell.
+After you have selected a model to target, Nitrogen Trading will use the following rules to generate trades:

-- Excluding locked allocations, Autopilot will sell any holdings found in the current account that are not found in the target model.
+- Excluding locked allocations, Trading will sell any holdings found in the current account that are not found in the target model.

-- Autopilot will then aim to buy/sell holdings in order to get as close to target as possible while being careful not to generate unnecessary trades.
-Autopilot’s optimization algorithm accomplishes this with dynamic trade tolerance bands.
+- Trading will then aim to buy/sell holdings in order to get as close to target as possible while being careful not to generate unnecessary trades.
+The optimization algorithm accomplishes this with dynamic trade tolerance bands.
 Relative tolerances start at +/-10% of the allocation with an upper limit of 4%.

 Risk Number Rebalancing

-Autopilot analyzes all Autopilot enabled accounts every night for Risk Number drift.
-If an account moves more than six Risk Numbers away from the model being targeted, it will appear in the To Process tab with the recommended trades needed in order to return the account to it’s original Risk Number.
+Trading analyzes all enabled accounts every night for Risk Number drift.
+If an account moves more than six Risk Numbers away from the model being targeted, it will appear in the To Process tab with the recommended trades needed in order to return the account to its original Risk Number.

 In theory, advisors often select a rebalancing strategy by weighing their willingness to assume risk against expected returns net of the cost of rebalancing.
 While there are many competing theories around the optimal threshold and frequency of rebalancing, backtesting will show the risk-adjusted returns are not meaningfully different whether a portfolio is rebalanced monthly, quarterly, or annually.
 Rebalancing is extremely important because it helps investors maintain their target risk exposure.
 With Risk Number Rebalancing, advisors can diminish the tendency for portfolio drift, and thus potentially reduce their client's exposure to risk relative to their target asset allocation.